nprapps/liveblog/README.md

 Google Apps Scripts Addon Development
 -------------------------------------

 This repo expects a google doc that has certain format in order to be able to parse it.
-In order to create such a doc we use a google apps script addon that allows to insert posts read more about it [here](https://github.com/nprapps/liveblog-addon)
+In order to create such a doc we use a google apps script addon that allows to insert posts [read more about liveblog-addon here](https://github.com/nprapps/liveblog-addon)

 Google Document Permissions
 ---------------------------